eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-supporting-the-supporters-of-vulnerable-children-a-kaleidoscope-view.md

 And if it is immense for the child, it's going to be immense for the adult.

 Parent-Carers have no access to a concrete support structure for their own emotional wellbeing, which is equitable to access, and borne of an evidence-base.
-There is nothing that recognises the additional challenges they face as both the child's advocate with agencies, and the child's confidante at home.
+There is nothing that recognises the additional challenges they face as both the child's advocate with agencies, and the child's backstop, at home.

-There is a need for something that extends beyond informal cups of coffee and is not about consulting on someone else's agency plans.&nbsp;

-Friends are good (especially those that are treading a similar path) but there are limits to what we can do for each other.
+There is a need for something that extends beyond informal cups of coffee.
+And is not about consulting on someone else's agency plans.&nbsp; Friends are good (especially those that are treading a similar path) but there are limits to what we can do for each other.
 And before anyone mentions an App, please don't.
-Perhaps I am showing my age.
+Buttons are not support, at least not for those of us borne in the late 1960s.....

-For many parent-carers, there is a need to process the emotions that come up when you feel de-skilled around your child (parents are frequently trying out fresh strategies to deal with something or other at home); or disempowered in an agency meeting (this happens quite alot when professionals are discussing what they will and won't give your child); &nbsp;or experiencing that strange outbreak of over-empathy with professionals - the sort that seeps into your brain when you leave a meeting with over-worked, under-resourced public sector staff who have just forgotten to implement a key part of your child's support plan...... but you've got to rollock them anyway.
+For many parent-carers, there is a need to process the emotions that come up when you feel de-skilled around your child (parents are frequently trying out fresh strategies to deal with something or other at home); or disempowered in an agency meeting (this happens quite alot when professionals are discussing what they will and won't give your child); &nbsp;or experiencing that strange outbreak of over-empathy with professionals: the sort that seeps into your brain when you leave a meeting with over-worked, under-resourced public sector staff who have just forgotten to implement a key part of your child's support plan...... but you've got to rollock them anyway.

-I think I should ad that NCB&nbsp; as co-organisers of the erstwhile event, are an organisation most definitely banging the drum of Co Production and Consultation elsewhere with parent-carers.
-The jury is out on some of the others.
+I think I should ad that NCB,&nbsp; as co-organisers of the erstwhile event, are an organisation most definitely banging the drum of Co Production elsewhere with parent-carers.
+So no criticism intended there.
+The jury is still out on some of the other event producers that day.

-There is of course a smattering of (valued) opportunities from the third sector for P-Cs (which frequently involves them taking their children to events); and (again valued) on-line access to guidance which can help fight their children's cases with the pubic sector itself.
+There is of course, a smattering of (valued) opportunities from the third sector for P-Cs in their localities; there is also on-line access to guidance (again valued) on which to call to help P-Cs fight their children's cases with the pubic sector itself.

-At the risk of doing a dizzying 360,&nbsp; one must not forget that Public Sector management professionals, must take very difficult decisions about service reform transformation.
-That comes with an emotional cost.
+At the risk of doing a dizzying 360,&nbsp; one must not forget that Public Sector Leaders must take very difficult decisions about service reform & transformation.
+That comes with an emotional cost, especially in an era of heavily - reduced budgets.

-So I have begun a journey of 'curious enquiry' with a range of organisations, sector -level stakeholder groups and individuals, with who I am fortunate to have regular contact.&nbsp;
+So I have begun a journey of 'curious enquiry' with a range of organisations, sector -level stakeholder groups and with individuals, with who I am fortunate to have regular contact.
 A sort of 3 - way lens has been slowly but surely building, of professional, stakeholder and personal perspectives over the past decade.

-A kaleidoscope.
+It a kaleidoscope - one which I aim to deploy for the greater good wherever possible and practicable.

-There is still a debate to be had nationally, about how to keep adults in a team around a child healthy, objective and able to stay the course without frazzling away into oblivion.
+There is still a debate to be had nationally, about how to resource and systematize the maintaining of ALL adults in a team around a child so that they remain healthy, objective and able to stay the course, without frazzling away into oblivion.

-An offer needs to be systemised across all the sectors involved (Health, Education & Social Care) be equitable in its access, not be workplace dependant and crucially, recognise the Parent-Carer as part of that team.
+A national offer needs to be systemised across all the sectors involved (Health, Education & Social Care) be equitable in its access, not be workplace or seniority dependant and crucially, recognise the Parent-Carer as part of that team.

-I am in dialogue with a range of professionals in Health, Education, Therapeutic services and the Public Sector to raise awareness of this issue and trigger a systems-level intervention.
+I am in dialogue with a range of professionals in Health, Education, Therapeutic services and the Public Sector, as well as with Parent-Carers, to raise awareness of this issue and seek to trigger a systems-level intervention.

 If you would like to join me in&nbsp;**'support for the supporters'** get in touch.&nbsp;

+NCB work in partnership with Families through the CDC, Anti-Bullying Alliance and through the National "Families Research Advisory Group"

 &copy; Jo Broad 2018